 Join us this week to listen in as Bevin graciously shares her story with us and how she’s emulating what I know is possible for you: that you too can fully realize your dreams even after your person is gone, and that you don’t have to resign yourself to a life you don’t really want.

-Welcome to The Widowed Mom Podcast, episode 93, Widows Like Us: An Interview with Bevin Farrand.
+Welcome to The Widowed Mom Podcast, episode 93, Widows Unfiltered: An Interview with Bevin Farrand.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St-Germain.